Or, Two Shillings and Sixpence

-And, if you’re curious to find out more, this article should be published in the Journal of the Cornwall Association of Local Historians, spring 2022.
+And, if you’re curious to find out more, this article was published in the spring 2022 Journal of the Cornwall Association of Local Historians.
 It’s a fascinating yet ultimately harrowing and dismal tale of people on the very margins of society.

 Is there an historical event from your town or village that you would like me to investigate?
 Contact me to discuss!